Safeguarding

 Cambridge City Airport is responsible for its own safeguarding process and will take all reasonable steps to ensure that the aerodrome and its airspace are safe at all times for use by aircraft.
 We work closely with local council authorities and developers to achieve this.

-It is vital, therefore, that all planning applications (including wind farms and solar farms) within 13 kilometres of the airport are processed through the local council planning department who in turn will notify Cambridge City Airport.
+It is vital, therefore, that all planning applications including solar farms within 13 kilometres and wind farms within 30 kilometres of the airport are processed through the local council planning department who in turn will notify Cambridge City Airport.
 The airport will carry out the necessary assessments and if required, request changes or adjustments to the plans.

 Contact us